mar10/wsgidav/docs/source/_templates/autosummary/module.rst

 ..
   Custom formatting of module doc layout https://stackoverflow.com/questions/48074094/use-sphinx-autosummary-recursively-to-generate-api-documentation
-  TODO: how can we add the documented module attribuets (constants, ...)?
+  TODO: how can we add the documented module attributes (constants, ...)?

 .. rubric:: Description